This article covers some frequently asked questions about Behavioral Cohorts.

 country user property in the last 30 days:

-Why does the .CSV file keep failing when creating a cohort?
+Why does the .CSV file keep failing when uploading a list of users to create a cohort?

 A properly-formatted .CSV file looks like this: